DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 - If an IP phone is connected to the SWITCH PORT, it is RECOMMENDED to move the TRUST BOUNDARY to the IP phones
 - This is done via CONFIGURATION on the SWITCH PORT connected to the IP phone
-- If a user MARKS their PC’s TRAFFIC with a HIGH PRIORITY, the MARKING will be CHANGED (not trusted)
+- If a user MARKS their PC’s traffic with a HIGH PRIORITY, the marking will be changed (not trusted)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/606ad681-fad4-4f23-96bf-bd7dde91eaf4)